Frequently Asked Questions

 Q: How can I tell if I am helping my student?

-A: Each school has a trained reading or literacy professional (the “Coordinator”) who oversees the tutoring program.
+A: Each school has a trained reading professional (the “Coordinator”) who oversees the tutoring program.
 The Coordinator writes lesson plans, maintains a dialogue with tutors on how each child is doing, and shares the results of periodic testing that identify areas where the child needs help.
-Progress can be seen as children read more difficult texts, with tutors a key part of the team contributing to student achievement.
+Progress can be seen as children read texts with increasingly complex words.
+Tutors are a key part of the team contributing to the students’ achievement.

 Q: Which schools are served?